kumarlabgit/ESL-PSC/docs/commands/site-counter.md

 ## Tree-Based Ancestral Mode

-Use `--tree_file` instead of a fixed outgroup to reconstruct MRCA states:
+Use `--tree_file` instead of a fixed outgroup to reconstruct ancestral states at the MRCA:

 ```bash
 esl-psc site-counter \